 For the past few months, my interest in your articles has grown greatly – thanks to your cutting analyses of tech and agriculture.
 I loved your recent article on how robots will change the production and transportation of raw materials for farmers.

-I wanted to introduce you to a new system we are working on that will increase maize production 25% per farmer if well implemented.
+I wanted to introduce you to a new system we are working on that will increase maize production by 25% per farmer if well implemented.
 Apart from increasing food production to curb hunger in third world countries, it will lead to increased earnings for farmers worldwide.

 It’s a type of fertilizer that adds more resistance to pests for the maize crop leading to reduced death of the maize plant.
 Apply it to the seeds during initial planting, and later after 3 months, that’s it.
 For the average farmer, it will cost 30% less than available fertilizers in the world currently and will increase yield by a quarter of initial production amounts.